kumahq/kuma-website/docs/docs/1.2.3/quickstart/universal.md

 ## Set up

-1. Run `redis` on port 26379 and set a default zone name:
+1. Run `redis` as a daemon on port 26379 and set a default zone name:

     ```sh
-    $ redis-server --port 26379
+    $ redis-server --port 26379 --daemonize yes
     $ redis-cli -p 26379 set zone local
     ```